Immediate Annuity

 An immediate annuity is a contract between an individual and an insurance company where the individual pays a lump sum in exchange for a stream of income payments that begin almost immediately.

-An immediate annuity, also known as a single premium immediate annuity (SPIA), is a financial product designed to provide a guaranteed income stream shortly after purchase.
-Unlike deferred annuities, which have an accumulation phase where funds grow tax-deferred over time, immediate annuities skip directly to the payout phase.
-An investor, referred to as the annuitant, pays a lump sum premium to an insurance company, which then contractually agrees to make regular payments to the annuitant.
-These payments typically start within a year of the contract's purchase—often as soon as one month later.
-The primary purpose of an immediate annuity is to insure against longevity risk, or the risk of outliving one's savings.
-By converting a portion of retirement savings into a predictable paycheck, retirees can establish a financial floor for essential expenses.
-The income derived from an immediate annuity is composed of a return of the principal paid and interest earnings.
-Because a portion of each payment is considered a return of principal, that portion is generally tax-free (if purchased with after-tax dollars), while the interest portion is taxed as ordinary income.
-This tax treatment can make immediate annuities an efficient income-generating vehicle for certain retirees.
+An immediate annuity, more formally known as a single premium immediate annuity (SPIA), is a specialized financial contract between an individual and an insurance company designed to provide a guaranteed, predictable income stream starting almost immediately after purchase.
+Unlike deferred annuities, which feature an "accumulation phase" where funds are allowed to grow tax-deferred for years or even decades before being accessed, an immediate annuity skips directly to the "payout phase."
+To initiate the contract, an investor—referred to as the annuitant—pays a single, substantial lump-sum premium to an insurance provider, which in turn contractually commits to making regular disbursements back to the individual for the remainder of their life or for a predetermined number of years.
+These recurring payments typically commence within one year of the contract's effective date, and often as soon as thirty days after the initial premium is paid.
+The primary economic purpose of an immediate annuity is to serve as a robust hedge against "longevity risk," which is the very real financial danger of an individual outliving their personal savings and investments.
+By converting a static portion of retirement assets into a reliable, pension-like paycheck, retirees can establish a solid financial floor to cover their most essential living expenses, such as housing, healthcare, and groceries, regardless of how the broader financial markets perform.
+The income generated by an immediate annuity is technically composed of two distinct parts: a return of the original principal paid and the interest earnings generated by the insurance company's underlying investments.
+Because a significant portion of each check is considered a return of the investor's own money, that specific portion is generally received tax-free when the annuity is purchased with after-tax (non-qualified) dollars.
+This unique tax treatment, governed by what is known as the "exclusion ratio," can make immediate annuities an exceptionally efficient and attractive income vehicle for retirees looking to maximize their net spendable cash flow while minimizing their ongoing tax liabilities.

 Key Takeaways